 ABOUT THE AUTHOR

 Basil Paul serves as a sub-deacon in the Syriac Orthodox Church.
-He holds a B.Div from United Theological College and pursues his Master of Arts at St. Vladimir’s Orthodox Theological Seminary.
+He holds a B.Div from United Theological College and an M.A. from St. Vladimir’s Orthodox Theological Seminary.